 *** All elementary buildings in the district share the Art, Music, and Gym teachers so they rotate throughout the district.

-2:45 - Mrs. Doherty goes out to collect car numbers.
-2:50 Mrs. Richey calls down Right at School students and grades 4 & 5 to wait in the hallway.
-This lessens their walk time when their name is called to come out to their car.
-Mrs. Doherty radios remaining car numbers in multiple groupings and Mrs. Richey calls them down to go to their car.
-The amount of time depends on the student- if they feel like walking slow or don't hear their name OR the teachers who are trying get one more bit of information in before the students leave.
+2:45 - Mrs. Doherty or a staff member goes out to collect car numbers.
+At 2:50 pick up students are called to the gym.
+Mrs. Doherty radios remaining car numbers in multiple groupings and the teachers monitoring in the gym, send the students out.
+The amount of time depends on the student- if they feel like walking slow or don't hear their name.
 Families who pick up regularly are assigned a pick up number.
 The number tags are able to hang on the rearview mirror.
 The beginning of the year gets a little stressful until Mrs. Doherty remembers cars and numbers.
 You are responsible for the number.
 If the person in the car has a number, we will release your child to them.
 If the person picking up your child does not have a number, and Mrs. Doherty does not have pick up information on them, we will not release your child to that person.
 They will have to pull up, park and go to the office for a verification phone call to parents giving verbal permission to release your child. ** If you do not have a current hang tag number, please request one from the office.
 The office will provide extra numbers upon your request.
 Please do not create your own number sign.
 Request additional copies from the office.

 HANG TAGS- please hang your number on your rearview mirror to make it easier to see and call your number. ** We are aware that life happens and you are sending a person to pick up your child without a number.
 In this case, a call to the office letting us know ahead of time will be sufficient.
 Do not leave a message.
 We do not answer the phone after 2:30 for last minute transportation changes.

 We need to move quickly to get your child in your car as a backup on the road is a big concern.